reduxframework/redux-framework-4/redux-templates/readme.txt

 == Frequently Asked Questions ==

-= Who should use the StarterBlocks Block Library for Gutenberg? =
+= Who should use the ReduxTemplates Block Library for Gutenberg? =

-The StarterBlocks Block Library for Gutenberg is a complete package of unique and creative templates that will help you build beautiful pages and posts on a website.
+The ReduxTemplates Block Library for Gutenberg is a complete package of unique and creative templates that will help you build beautiful pages and posts on a website.
 It is of value for everyone and for all who love Gutenberg.

-= What are the requirements to use the StarterBlocks Library for Gutenberg? =
+= What are the requirements to use the ReduxTemplates Library for Gutenberg? =

 You only need to have the latest version of WordPress on your website, to begin with.
-StarterBlocks is for Gutenberg is basically an addon for the default WordPress block editor.
+ReduxTemplates is for Gutenberg is basically an addon for the default WordPress block editor.
 Therefore, the latest WordPress installation along with a theme should be enough, to begin with.

-= What themes does StarterBlocks Library for Gutenberg work with? =
+= What themes does ReduxTemplates Library for Gutenberg work with? =

-StarterBlocks is built to work wonderfully with all themes.
+ReduxTemplates is built to work wonderfully with all themes.

-= Can I use StarterBlocks for Gutenberg even while having another Page Builder? =
+= Can I use ReduxTemplates for Gutenberg even while having another Page Builder? =

-The basic need or requirement for StarterBlocks for Gutenberg is the latest WordPress version.
-Should you need help, you can <a href="https://starterblocks.io/support/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">get in touch with us.</a>
+The basic need or requirement for ReduxTemplates for Gutenberg is the latest WordPress version.
+Should you need help, you can <a href="https://reduxtemplates.io/support/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">get in touch with us.</a>

-= Can I use StarterBlocks for Gutenberg on client websites? =
+= Can I use ReduxTemplates for Gutenberg on client websites? =

 Yes!
-You can certainly use StarterBlocks on yours as well as your client's websites.
+You can certainly use ReduxTemplates on yours as well as your client's websites.

-= Will StarterBlocks slow down my website? =
+= Will ReduxTemplates slow down my website? =

 Absolutely not!
-The StarterBlocks Library for Gutenberg plugin is built with ease and performance in mind.
+The ReduxTemplates Library for Gutenberg plugin is built with ease and performance in mind.
 Its module architecture and the clean code keep it lightweight and fast.
 Therefore, it will not affect your website speed and performance in any way.

-= What more do I get with the StarterBlocks Library for Gutenberg? =
+= What more do I get with the ReduxTemplates Library for Gutenberg? =

-When you use the StarterBlocks Library for Gutenberg, you get a huge library of ready-to-use sections and page templates that can be imported and used to build your own.
-Read an article about the <a href="https://www.ultimategutenberg.com/ready-websites-for-gutenberg/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">StarterBlocks Library for Gutenberg</a> to know more.
+When you use the ReduxTemplates Library for Gutenberg, you get a huge library of ready-to-use sections and page templates that can be imported and used to build your own.
+Read an article about the <a href="https://www.ultimategutenberg.com/ready-websites-for-gutenberg/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">ReduxTemplates Library for Gutenberg</a> to know more.